tasxatzial/trec-fair-ranking-19/README.md

     mvn dependency:copy-dependencies
     mvn package

-The first command should copy all .jar dependencies in the 'target/dependency' directory.
-The second command should build the final executable jar file in the 'target' folder.
+The first command should copy all .jar dependencies in the `target/dependency` folder.
+The second command should build the final executable jar file in the `target` folder.

 ## Run

-### Running the project without a GUI
+### Without a GUI

-Write all code in the main function of the class gr.csd.uoc.hy463.themis.Themis.
-Compile the project then switch to the 'target' folder and run:
+Write all code in the main function of the class `Themis`.
+Compile the project then switch to the `target` folder and run:

     java -Xmx32G -jar fairness-trec-2019-1.0-SNAPSHOT.jar

-### Running the project with a GUI
+### With a GUI

 The GUI gives us access to most of the needed functionality.
-Switch to the 'target' folder and run:
+Switch to the `target` folder and run:

     java -Xmx32G -jar fairness-trec-2019-1.0-SNAPSHOT.jar gui